For a successful pneumatic system, choosing the right cylinder for your unique industry is essential.

 The piston is returned by a fitted spring, or by some other external means such as a weight, mechanical movement, gravity, or an external spring.
 They have a single port to allow compressed air to enter the cylinder to move the piston to the desired position.

-‘Push’ type – where the application of air pressure produces a thrust, thus ‘pushing’ the piston.
+Push The application of air pressure produces a thrust, thus ‘pushing’ the piston. |

-'Pull’ type – where the application of air pressure produces a thrust, thus ‘pulling’ the piston.
+Pull The application of air pressure produces a thrust, thus ‘pulling’ the piston. |

 -